tdimitrov/tranqap/docs/config.rst

 **Use sudo** - true or false.
 Whether capturer should be invoked with or without sudo.
 Default value: false.

 **Filter port** - If the target is behind NAT or there is a port redirection, the port used for connection might differ from the actual port, on which SSH service listens.
-In that case rpcap will set wrong capture filter for tcpdump and the traffic for the SSH session will not be excluded in the capture.
+In that case tranqap will set wrong capture filter for tcpdump and the traffic for the SSH session will not be excluded in the capture.
 This option allows the default filter port to be overridden.
 If not set, **Port** value will be used for the filter.
 Default value: unset.